oem/medium-articles/README.md

 You can find the articles themselves on [Medium](https://medium.com/@oem_83498).

-## Install dependencies
+## Articles

+### A Sketchy Introduction to Convolutional Neural Nets

+[A Sketchy Introduction to Convolutional Neural Nets](https://github.com/oem/medium-articles/tree/master/sketchy_introduction_to_cnn) - A visual introduction to some of the core concepts of convolutional neural nets

 You require python 3.

 `pip install -r requirements.txt`

-## Articles

-[A Sketchy Introduction to Convolutional Neural Nets](https://github.com/oem/medium-articles/tree/master/sketchy_introduction_to_cnn) - A visual introduction to some of the core concepts of convolutional neural nets
+### Zombie Wasps, a Pandemic, Webcrawlers and julia